 The Real Estate Law Review: Covid-19 and Real Estate: a UK Perspective

-Finally, and perhaps of most long term significance, is the government's proposal to review commercial landlord and tenant legislation to ensure that it remains fit for purpose as the UK contemplates its recovery from the pandemic.
-The main piece of legislation is Part II of the Landlord and Tenant Act 1954, which confers security of tenure on business tenants.
-Many commentators have called for a reform of the security of tenure regime on the grounds that the landlord and tenant relationship has changed significantly since the legislation was introduced nearly 65 years ago.
-The government will also look at different models of commercial rent payment and consider the effect of covid-19 on the property market generally.
-The pandemic has also forced the property industry to adapt to new working practices, and the use of electronic signatures and virtual completions has become an essential part of day-to-day transactions.
+Coming on top of the government's proposed review of commercial landlord and tenant legislation and proposed reform of the business rates regime, these make for unprecedented times for real estate practitioners, the property industry and corporate occupiers.
+The main piece of commercial landlord and tenant legislation is Part II of the Landlord and Tenant Act 1954 (the 1954 Act), which confers security of tenure on business tenants.
+Many commentators have long called for a reform of the 1954 Act on the grounds that the landlord and tenant relationship has changed significantly since the legislation was introduced nearly 65 years ago.
+The covid-19 pandemic has accelerated many of these changes and confirmed the need for a long overdue review of the statutory regime.

 1 John Nevin is a partner at Slaughter and May.